 Latex Durability

 Latex mattresses are also known for their durability.
 Natural latex, in particular, is resilient and can withstand years of use without significant deterioration.
-Latex mattresses can last between 10-15 years or more, depending on the quality and care provided.
+Latex mattresses can last 10-15 years or more, depending on the quality and care provided.

 Latex foam is resistant to compression, meaning it can bounce back to its original shape even after extended periods of use.
 This resilience makes latex mattresses highly durable and prevents the development of body impressions or sagging.

-This image is property of zomasleep.com.
+This image is the property of zomasleep.com.

 Heat Retention